ylxdzsw/hap/readme.txt

 verified with the `nvidia-smi` command.
 All machines should use the exact same version of NVIDIA driver.
 The driver can be installed by following https://docs.nvidia.com/datacenter/tesla/tesla-installation-notes/index.html.

-Next, install Docker engine by following https://docs.docker.com/engine/install.
+Next, install Docker engine by following https://docs.docker.com/engine/install, then install `nvidia-container-toolkit` (e.g., with `apt-get install`) and restart the docker daemon (`systemctl restart docker`).
 After that, download the Docker image of HAP using `docker pull ylxdzsw/hap:ae`.
 The image is about 20GB.
 When finished, start a container instance with `docker run -d --shm-size="10.24gb" --name hap --gpus all --network host -it ylxdzsw/hap:ae /usr/sbin/sshd`.
 This will start an `ssh` instance inside the container on port 3922 for communication between the containers.
 To access the container on the host machine, run `docker exec -it hap bash`.